 This past Thursday was the first day of the holy month of Ramadan celebrated by billions of Muslims all around the world.
 Ramadan is the Islamic month where Muslims abstain from food and drink from sunrise to sunset, focus on spirituality, and give in charity.
 Each night, Muslims gather with family and friends to break their fasts, socialize and pray.
 The traditional way to break the fast is with a date.
-So in honor of Ramadan, here are five delicious recipes highlighting the best all-natural sweetener, the date!
+So in honor of Ramadan, here are five delicious date recipes highlighting the best all-natural sweetener, the date!

 1.Date Shake courtesy of Off The (Meat) Hook – There’s nothing more refreshing than a delicious shake on a hot summer day.
 This recipe calls for just dates, milk, and ice cream.
 Omit the ice cream and add ice for a healthier version of this cooling treat.